sbhkmndl/flask-autosklearn/README.md

 # Information
 This library will create an end point to train a model via flask API.
+Python `3.8.5` is being used for this project.

 By executing `run.sh` it will start the Flash app.